About depression in children

 - Speak with your child’s teacher or school counsellor to find the best ways to support your child at school.

-If your child is having trouble talking to you about how they’re feeling, you could ask if they want to talk to another trusted adult.
+If your child is having trouble talking to you about their feelings, you could ask whether they want to talk to another trusted adult.
 But it’s important to keep letting your child know that you’re there for them and you want to understand what’s happening.

 When siblings and other family members know that your child has depression, they can help by being accepting and compassionate.
 But before you tell other people, ask your child whether this is OK.
 It’s important for your child to give permission for you to tell others.